Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Testing the functional linear model

-where $\bh$ is sampled from a non-degenerate Gaussian law $\mu$.
+where $\bh$ is sampled from a nondegenerate Gaussian law $\mu$.
 Again, we construct the associated empirical regression process indexed by the projected covariate following \cite{Stute1997}.
-Therefore, given an estimate $\hat \brho$ of $\brho$ under $H_0$, we have
+Therefore, given an estimate $\hat \brho$ of $\brho$ under $H_0$, we consider

 where $a_n \conv 0$ is a normalizing positive sequence to be determined later and